Jundeb/Spring-2022-group-project/README.md

 ### How it works:
 User flash their debit/credit card to a card reader which then demands user to input correct pincode.
 If user has only debit account, a main window is shown.
 If user has both debit and credit account, a screen which asks user to choose desired account is shown.

-Demo video (in Finnish text, no sound): https://www.youtube.com/watch?v=wrGnpeAZ7e4
+Demo video (in Finnish): https://www.youtube.com/watch?v=wrGnpeAZ7e4

 ### Technologies and tools: